kpullagu/aws-coveo-workshop-stackset/mkdocs-workshop/docs/index.md

 !!! info "Search UI Account Credentials"
     Your instructor will provide Search UI credentials and access instructions at the beginning of the workshop.

-- AWS Console access (region: `us-east-1`)
+- AWS Console access (Verify Access to AWS.
+NOTE: Switch to `us-east-1` region)
-- Workshop UI URL (App Runner)
+- Workshop UI Access (Verify Access to the search UI with the provided credentials)
-- Login credentials for authentication

 **Knowledge Base**: Pre-indexed financial content from 11 authoritative sources.